 An ambulance driver for Oneal Funeral Home, Rike was the last person to see President Kennedy's body in Dallas before it was sent to Washington, D.C.
 Moments before the shooting, Rike picked up an epileptic seizure victim in Dealey Plaza.
 Recorded September 26, 2001.

-A Dallas patrolman in 1963, Robbins was assigned crowd control on Main Street during the motorcade and, after Oswald's shooting, guard duty at Parkland Memorial Hospital.
-An acquaintance of Jack Ruby, he often visited the Carousel Club.
-Recorded September 5, 2003.
+A Dallas police officer for more than three decades, Robbins was assigned crowd control on Main Street during the presidential motorcade and, after Oswald's shooting, guard duty at Parkland Memorial Hospital.
+An acquaintance of Jack Ruby, he visited the Carousel Club on several occasions.
+Recorded September 5, 2003, and January 9, 2015.